Sexual Harassment

 Our Sexual Harassment Attorneys have extensive experience as specialists in this area.

-The typical conduct of this crime occurs when the responsible party takes advantage of the labor, teaching or service rendering relationship with the other person to request requests, whether physical, verbal or non-verbal, of a sexual nature.
+The typical conduct of this crime occurs when the responsible party takes advantage of the labor, teaching, or service-rendering relationship with the other person to make requests, whether physical, verbal, or non-verbal, of a sexual nature.

-The crime is consummated with this simple request since it is a crime of activity and not of result, so these requests are not accepted by the victim.
-The result of this conduct is an uncomfortable and aggressive situation for the victim which, on many occasions, continues over time and conditions the victim to leave her workplace or change her environment.
+The crime is consummated with this simple request since it is a crime of activity and not of result, so the victim does not accept these requests.
+The result of this conduct is an uncomfortable and aggressive situation for the victim, which, on many occasions, continues over time and conditions the victim to leave her workplace or change her environment.

 Elements of the crime of Sexual Harassment